Fistful of Frags: Gameplay

 Games may be free-for-all or have up to 4 teams: Desperados, Vigilantes, Rangers, or Banditos.
 Factions are represented on the scoreboard and in various parts of the HUD by the colors: Blue for Vigilantes, red for Desperados, green for Rangers, and yellow for Banditos.
 Though the four factions are distinct in look and team color and have different voicelines, there is no difference between each faction in gameplay.
 Guns in the game tend to be slow in firing rates and reload speeds, but make up in having relatively high damage compared to other guns in multiplayer source engine games.
 Rifles such as the Smith or Spencer carbine tend to have an even slower firing rate compared to other guns such as pistols, but make up in damage to the point of killing instantly on a headshot and dealing half of one's entire health pool on one body shot.
-Pistols (usually revolvers or an older variant of a modern day pistol such as a volcanic pistol) are used in a faster manner than rifles, as they not only have a faster base firing speed, but also have the option to "fan" the firing hammer.
+The player known as "n8" is widely regarded as the most skilled user of the Smith rifle.
+Pistols (usually revolvers or an older variant of a modern day pistol such as a volcanic pistol) are used in a faster manner than rifles, as they not only have a faster base firing speed, but also have the option to "fan" the firing hammer, increasing fire rate while reducing accuracy and damage per shot.
 More weapons such as bows, brass knuckles, and throwing knives are also available.
-Brass knuckles are rarely used as a primary weapon, but can be useful as a last resort.
-Throwing knives are generally used in the same way; however, they have the option of throwing them if the enemy is not quite in melee range, but still close enough range to make rifles ineffective.
+Brass knuckles are rarely used as a primary weapon, but can be useful as a last resort and have a chance to disarm an enemy when punching them head-on.
+Throwing knives are generally used in the same way.
+However, players have the option of throwing them if the enemy is not quite in melee range, but still close enough to make rifles ineffective.
 Bows are alternatives to other long ranged weapons such as the rifle.
-They are harder to use, but deal more damage from farther ranges.
+They are harder to use, but deal more damage from longer ranges.
 Shotguns are also included in the game, but are usually more rare to see as they are very situational.
-Although being ineffective at mid to long ranges, shotguns are devastating at close range, with some variants even instantly killing with one shot to the torso.
-Kicking is a unique mechanic in the game; however, kicks only work at melee range, and are most effective at knocking enemies off high areas or staggering enemies to make them easier to shoot.
+Although being ineffective at mid to long ranges, shotguns are devastating at close range, with some variants even instantly killing with two shots to the torso.
+Kicking is a unique mechanic in the game.
+However, kicks only work at melee range or to launch physics objects at enemies, and are most effective at knocking enemies off high areas or staggering enemies to temporarily impair their accuracy and make them easier to shoot.